radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 The concept behind this pattern is to transform a request into an object in order to facilitate some actions, such as undo/redo, inserto into a queue, or tracking of the request.

-The command pattern creats distance between the client that requests an operation and the object that can perform it.
+The command pattern creates distance between the client that requests an operation and the object that can perform it.
 The request is encapsulated into an object.
-This object contains a reference to the reciver who will effectively execute the operation.
+This object contains a reference to the receiver who will effectively execute the operation.

 The real operation is managed by the receiver and the command is like an order; it only contains a reference to the invoker, the object that will perform the action and an execute function will call the real operation on the worker.